genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/03_training-content-day3.md

 In our case, Consolidators are a good fit for consolidating a position table from trades.

-#### Define the position-keeping logic in the consolidator
+#### Define the position-keeping logic in the Consolidator

-Before defining the consolidator, we should insert some data in the *INSTRUMENT_PRICE* table using the command [`SendIt`](/managing-applications/operate/on-the-host/helpful-commands/#sendit-script).
-To do that, let's run server commands directly from a command line using PowerShell (or Windows Command Prompt) to access your WSL instance, through user 'genesis' to have access to the Genesis Platform commands as we did [before](/tutorials/training-resources/training-content-day1/#running-server-commands).
+Before defining the Consolidator, insert some data into the *INSTRUMENT_PRICE* table using the command [`SendIt`](/managing-applications/operate/on-the-host/helpful-commands/#sendit-script).
+To do that, let's run server commands directly from a command line using PowerShell (or Windows Command Prompt) to access your WSL instance.
+Do this through user 'genesis' so you have access to the Genesis commands as we did [before](/tutorials/training-resources/training-content-day1/#running-server-commands).

-From the command line opened, in the */tmp* folder, save this csv as INSTRUMENT_PRICE.csv using your favorite editor (i.e. [vim](https://www.vim.org/) or [nano](https://www.nano-editor.org/)):
+With the command line opened, in the */tmp* folder, save this csv as INSTRUMENT_PRICE.csv using your favorite editor (i.e. [vim](https://www.vim.org/) or [nano](https://www.nano-editor.org/)):
 ```csv
 INSTRUMENT_ID,LAST_PRICE
 1,10